certik/dftatom/README.rst

 (external) potential as an argument ``V`` specified as an array of values on a mesh (argument ``R``).
 There are several configuration options that can be supplied, see the documentation of the ``solve_radial_eigenproblem`` subroutine in ``reigen.f90``.
-Example of usage is given in the simple tests in ``tests/pseudopotential/`` or ``tests/oscillator/``, where the potential and mesh is constructed in the main program.
+Examples of usage are given in the simple tests in ``tests/pseudopotential/`` or ``tests/oscillator/``, where the potential and mesh is constructed in the main program.

-Finally, the low level modules ``rschroed``, ``rdirac`` and ``rpoisson`` handle the radial integration (they use the ``ode1d`` module that contains some common utilities for solving ODE).
-Detailed documentation of these subroutines is in the comments in the code.
+Finally, the low level modules ``rschroed``, ``rdirac`` and ``rpoisson`` handle the radial integration (they use the ``ode1d`` module that contains some common utilities for solving ordinary differential equations).
+Detailed documentation of these subroutines is given in the comments in the code.

-Description of all modules follows:
+A description of all modules follows:

 rschroed.f90
     Routines in this module solve the radial Schroedinger equation outward and